Curator of Law Rare Books

 Associate Professor of Library Service

 Professor McDade is the country’s foremost expert on crimes against rare books, maps, documents, and other printed cultural heritage resources.
-He is the author of three books on the subject.
+He is the author of four books on the subject.
+Articles about and reviews of his work have appeared in the New York Times, Los Angeles Times, Chronicle of Higher Education, and the Times Literary Supplement, and he has been quoted in the New York Times, The Atlantic, and the Paris Review, amongst other places.

 JD Case Western Reserve University